-How Neuroscience for kids is calming classrooms around Australia
+Neuroscience for kids in Australia is calming for classrooms

 The human brain is the ‘organ for learning’ and as such it would be expected that teachers, as the facilitators of learning, should be taught neuroscience at University as it relates to child brain development.
 Unfortunately most preparatory programs do little to educate teachers on the transformative connections between neuroscience and learning and development in children.
 It has now been over 3 decades since researchers proposed the idea of a ‘neuroeducator’ – who would have a place in schools after thorough training in disciplines relating to psychology, neuroscience, and learning sciences and still today most teachers are unaware of the benefits educational neuroscience can have on their students’ academic and social outcomes and their own fulfilment.
 Neuroscience for educators and parents provides an understanding of how students' brains actually work - and by using that knowledge, positively influence classroom education.

 What is educational Neuroscience?

 Educational neuroscience is not only a way to improve, explain or analyse teaching, but is far broader; it seeks to explain how students learn and how learning alters the brain and then apply these findings in the classroom.
 Educational Neuroscience has been described as having three primary themes:

 - The application of Neuroscience to classroom learning